 Employment Outlook and Salary Information

-The employment outlook of recreation professionals is faster than average compared to other occupations.
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), jobs should grow by 8% for all recreation workers from 2018 to 2028.
-Recreational therapists, specifically, will see 7% employment growth during the same time frame.
+The employment outlook of recreation professionals is much faster than average compared to other occupations.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), jobs should grow by 10% for all recreation workers from 2019 to 2029.
+Recreational therapists, specifically, will see 8% employment growth during the same time frame.